FbW43-2/bdl02_kinjal_git_cheatsheet/README.md

 3. `git push`
     This command sends the committed changes to the server.
 It is used to upload local repository content to a remote repository.

+    Other things to know are:

+*   Generate SSH key
+*   Branches